org-contoso/GHAS-Training/4.CodeQL-CLI/README.md

    ```

       Replace `<optional-path-to-packs,queries>` with the path to the CodeQL packs or queries you want to run (e.g., `codeql-repo/qlpacks/javascript-code-scanning.qls`).
 This is optional.
 To run the standard queries used for code scanning, omit this parameter.
 To see the other query suites included in the CodeQL CLI bundle, run `codeql resolve queries`.
 For this exercise, you can remove this parameter.

       Review the [full list of parameters](https://docs.github.com/en/code-security/codeql-cli/getting-started-with-the-codeql-cli/analyzing-your-code-with-codeql-queries#running-codeql-database-analyze) available with `codeql database analyze`.

+      Note: The standard CodeQL packs for all supported languages are published in the [Container registry](https://github.com/orgs/codeql/packages).
+If you installed the CodeQL CLI in the standard way, using the CodeQL CLI bundle, the core query packs are already downloaded and available to you.
+They are:

+      * codeql/cpp-queries
+      * codeql/csharp-queries
+      * codeql/go-queries
+      * codeql/java-queries
+      * codeql/javascript-queries
+      * codeql/python-queries
+      * codeql/ruby-queries
+      * codeql/swift-queries

 4. **Review Results**